diku-dk/howto/servers.md

 to the *wired network* at DIKU) to connect to these machines (as indicated by the hostnames above).

-The home directories are subject to a 10GiB quota.
-Instead, you should use subdirectories in `/projects/futhark1/[YOUR-USERNAME]` for everything.

 To get access to `/projects/futhark1`, you need to request access to the SEC-HPC-PRJ-futhark1 group on [identity.ku.dk](https://identity.ku.dk).